The Supreme Court OK'd sports gambling. See which states are open for bets.

 Officials in several states and some experts say that even if states don’t experience a windfall in new taxes after legalizing sports betting, reducing that illegal market is worthwhile, not only to raise tax revenue, but also to protect bettors when disputes arise.

-But how sports betting in the U.S. might look is likely to vary by state — some lawmakers want to emphasize mobile gambling, while others are taking a more wait-and-see approach.
+But the nature of sports betting in the U.S. is likely to vary by state.
+Some lawmakers want to emphasize mobile gambling, while others are taking a more wait-and-see approach.

 Some states, like Pennsylvania and Rhode Island, have opted for relatively high taxes, while lawmakers in two other states are considering controversial "integrity fees" paid to sports leagues for monitoring unusual betting activity.
-And major casino owner and operator MGM recently announced a "historic" deal with the NBA to provide data to bettors.
+And MGM, a major casino owner and operator, recently announced a "historic" deal with the NBA to provide data to bettors.

-"But I think that some jurisdictions are taking it a little slower," she said.
+"But I think that some jurisdictions are taking it a little slower," she added.
 Roberts estimates that in five to 10 years around 20 to 30 states could have legalized sports betting.

 If high taxes or other hurdles keep overseas companies offering better odds or bets, "people are not going to move from the illegal market to the legal one," said Sara Slane, senior vice president for public affairs for the American Gaming Association.

-The Supreme Court's 6-3 ruling in May overturning the 1992 Professional and Amateur Sports Protection Act, which did not ban sports gambling nationwide but which said states were not allowed to permit it, opened the door for states to allow wagering across the country.
+The Supreme Court's 6-3 ruling in May overturning the 1992 Professional and Amateur Sports Protection Act, a law that did not ban sports gambling nationwide but said states were not allowed to permit it, opened the door for states to allow wagering across the country.

-Here’s a look at what actions states have taken since the ruling — which states have moved quickly to permit sports betting, which are studying the issue and which are staying on the sidelines for now.
+Here’s a look at the actions states have taken since the ruling, with details on which states have moved quickly to permit sports betting, which ones are studying the issue and which ones are staying on the sidelines for now.

 It's legal

-Note: CORRECTION (Aug.
-13, 2018, 3 p.m.
-ET): An earlier version of this article misstated in a headline when the Supreme Court overturned a law prohibiting states from legalizing sports betting.
-It was three months ago, on May 14, not two months ago.